 - 1. Remove the blue glow plug wire. - 2.
-Remove the glow plug with the glow plug wrench supplied with your model.
-An 8mm (5/16") nut driver will also work. - 3.
-Plug in the EZ-Start and turn the truck upside down. - 4.
-Push the EZ-Start button for several seconds to clear the excess fuel from the combustion chamber. - 5.
-Turn the truck over and re-install the glow plug with gasket. - 6.
-Reconnect the blue glow plug wire.
+Remove the glow plug and gasket with the glow plug wrench supplied with your model.
+A 5/16 or 8mm nut driver will also work. - 3.
+Turn the model upside down and plug in the EZ-Start controller. - 4.
+Push the EZ-Start button for several seconds to clear the engine of excess fuel.
+Do not look into the glow plug hole while the engine is spinning or you could spray fuel into your face! - 5.
+Turn the model over and reinstall the glow plug and gasket. - 6.
+Reconnect the blue glow plug wire to the glow plug. - 7.
+Reconnect the EZ-Start controller. - 8.

-- 7. Remove one of the motor wires from the EZ-Start motor. - 8.
-Push the EZ-Start button for several seconds.
-This lights the glow plug and burns off any remaining fuel. - 9.
-Reconnect the EZ-Start motor. - 10.
 Do not prime the engine.
-Partially open the throttle and press the EZ-Start button.
+Pull the throttle to 1/2 throttle and push the EZ-Start button.
 The engine should start immediately.